liparus/linux_enum/README.md

-Simple script to collect information from Linux environment Mainly for CentOS
+Simple script to collect information from Linux (CentOS) environment